Key Points of Understanding Your Dog’s Sleeping Habits:

 When Should You Be Concerned?

-While it’s normal for dogs to sleep a lot, certain changes in their sleep patterns can indicate underlying health issues.
+While it’s normal for dogs to sleep often, certain changes in their sleep patterns can indicate underlying health issues.
 Here are some signs that should prompt a visit to the vet:

 1. Excessive Sleeping: If your dog suddenly starts sleeping much more than usual, it could be a sign of an underlying condition like hypothyroidism, depression, or infection.